-24.3.8 Drive Contention and Collision Detection
+23.3.8 Drive Contention and Collision Detection

 In order to reduce the effect of drive contention (the PDI and the programmer driving the PDI_DATA line at the same time), a mechanism for collision detection is used.
 The mechanism is based on the way the PDI drives data out on the PDI_DATA line.
-As shown in Figure 24-8, the PDI output driver is active only when the output value changes (from 0-1 or 1-0).
+As shown in Figure 23-8 on page 286, the PDI output driver is active only when the output value changes (from 0-1 or 1-0).
 Hence, if two or more successive bit values are the same, the value is actively driven only on the first clock cycle.
-After this point, the PDI output driver is automatically tri-stated, and the PDI_DATA pin has a bus keeper responsible for keeping the pin value unchanged until the output driver is re-enabled due to a change in the bit value.
+After this point, the PDI output driver is automatically tri-stated, and the PDI_DATA pin has a bus keeper responsible for keeping the pin value unchanged until the output driver is reenabled due to a change in the bit value.

-Figure 24-8.
-Driving Data out on the PDI_DATA Using a Bus Keeper
+Figure 23-8.
+Driving data out on the PDI_DATA using a bus keeper.

-If the programmer and the PDI both drive the PDI_DATA line at the same time, drive contention will occur, as illustrated in Figure 24-9.
+If the programmer and the PDI both drive the PDI_DATA line at the same time, drive contention will occur, as illustrated in Figure 23-9 on page 286.
 Every time a bit value is kept for two or more clock cycles, the PDI is able to verify that the correct bit value is driven on the PDI_DATA line.
 If the programmer is driving the PDI_DATA line to the opposite bit value to what the PDI expects, a collision is detected.

-Figure 24-9.
-Drive Contention and Collision Detection on the PDI_DATA Line
+Figure 23-9.
+Drive contention and collision detection on the PDI_DATA line.